Exploratory Factor Analysis

 BIC and AIC

 BIC is a relative measure, which combines goodness of fit in its likelihood with model complexity.
 Smaller or more negative scores are better.
 Here, BIC for 5-factor is -1919, and for 10-factor it is -2854.69.
-The BIC, which is very reluctant to add additional parameters, thinks 10-factors is better than 5.
+We need to be careful about interpreting BIC because sometimes functions report negative BIC.
+In this case, we are looking for the minimum BIC score, which occurs at 8 factors.

 MAP: Velicer’s Minimal Average Partial